AdnanSlef/AdnanSlef.github.io/_posts/2020-09-27-fabricator.md

 ```
 But the output of a hash function is a sequence of bytes, not a string, so why would they use strncmp?

 The problem is that strings in C are null-terminated, and strncmp will identify the hashes as identical whenever they match up to the first null byte.
 All data after the first null bytes will be ignored.
 So, if both hashes start with a null byte `\x00`, they will match at the first bytes and the comparison will stop there, returning success.
+(This was an unintended solution I found.
+The problem would still be solvable, but more difficult, without this technique.)

 One in every 256 MD5 hashes starts with a null byte, so it won't be hard to generate two IDs which match in this way.
 Here's a script which can find the collisions:
 ```python